owengage/chess/README.md

 This is a thin vector-like type that has a maximum capacity and lives on the stack.
 This helps avoid lots of allocations when I know the maximum size ahead of time.

+### Location optimisations

-This was used for `Loc::direction` which would generate all the locations in a certain direction from a given start point.
+`StackVector` was used for `Loc::direction` which would generate all the locations in a certain direction from a given start point.
 Since the chess board is only 8 across, you know this function will never return more than 8 locations.
 So simply storing these on the stack is a lot quicker.
 My 4-deep exhaustive chess engine took 1.75 s before, and 1.34 s after this change on my machine, a fairly nice improvement.

+Further to that change, I made a lot of `Loc` `constexpr` and changed from storing `x` and `y` to storing a computed index, since getting this index seemed more common.
+The 4-deep exhaustive went from 1.34 s down to 0.96 s.
+So these two changes nearly halved the suggestion time for a standard start board.
+I need to start using a more representative board.

 ## TODOs